 Rebecca Schwartz, MPP 2018

-Rebecca spent the past eight years working on health and education programs, domestically and abroad especially in her native country, Germany.
-Most recently, she conducted randomized control trials at Memorial Sloan Kettering Cancer Center, evaluating interventions to improve health outcomes for low income families.
-By participating in the Leadership Development cohort, she hopes to learn effective leadership strategies to better promote health policies.
+Rebecca spent the past eight years working on health and education programs, domestically and abroad.
+Most recently, she conducted randomized control trials at Memorial Sloan Kettering Cancer Center, evaluating interventions to improve health outcomes for low income New Yorkers.
+She hopes to learn effective leadership strategies to better promote health policies.

 Shweta Arya, MPA/ID 2017